-The benefits of a consumer proposal, however, are contingent upon you completing the stipulations that you and your creditors have agreed to.
+If you filed a consumer proposal, there’s plenty of work to do.
+Although a consumer proposal is deemed an R7 rating, the benefits of a consumer proposal depend on you completing the stipulations that you and your creditors have agreed to.
 If you fail to meet them, your proposal will be annulled and you will likely be forced into bankruptcy.
-Once annulled, you will likely be forced into bankruptcy.
+Once annulled, you will likely be forced to file for bankruptcy.

 Avoid Annulment Altogether

-Of course, the best option is avoiding both the annulment and the consumer proposal altogether.
+Of course, the best option is avoiding the consumer proposal annulment to become debt free.
 There is always a chance that a less severe debt relief option is available to you.
 Learn more about your debt relief options, including the consumer proposal by filling out this debt relief form.